In This Article

 What are the best products?

 As Nakra tells us, the ideal evening skincare routine for someone with eczema flare-ups on their face would start with gentle cleansing, followed by a low-inflammation nighttime moisturizer, which, he says, can even be as simple as pure coconut oil.
 However, he does point out that anyone with more active (i.e. consistent) eczema may need to treat their skin with over-the-counter topical steroids such as hydrocortisone 1% cream before applying their nighttime moisturizer, or even doctor-prescribed medications to reduce eczema's intensity and frequency.
-Keep scrolling for the products dermatologists recommend to anyone with face eczema.
+Keep scrolling for the products dermatologists recommend to anyone with facial eczema.

 "An ideal anti-inflammatory skincare routine for someone with eczema would begin with a cleanser that doesn't overly dry the skin, such as this one from Avya Skincare," says Nakra.
 "All of the products from the brand avoid common triggers for eczema, including glycolic acids, retinoids, and other inflammatory agents."